 Why don't you just put 'feed water turtle' in your address bar at the top of your screen and let the search engine in your browser find way more ideas than just us?

 I have my turtle and its half as big as a wall clock.
 We feed him reptile food and he loves it he is also used to eating pesky mosquitoes and flies and moths.
-We play and taunt with him by putting our fingers to the glass and he swims up and tries to bite it and hits his head on the glass.

 My grandkids have one and it loves lettuce and the tops of the strawberries that are cut off....

 I recently bought reptisafe water conditioner and i put some in and after that my water turned blue, can someone help?